DylanMeeus/springboot_jwt_blog/_posts/build-a-polymer-app-from-authentication-to-calling-an-api.md

 </template>
 ```

-This should look familiar as there are no new concepts here.
-We're accessing the `app-data` so that when we log out, changes to the data are set throughout the app.
+This should look familiar.
+We're accessing `app-data` so when we log out, changes to the data are set throughout the app.
 We'll check for a `link` property and if it's false, show a button.
 If it's true, show a link.
 Both the link and button will call the same `on-tap` handler, `logout()`.

 > Note: You may have noticed that we didn't include `iron-localstorage`.
 Changes to `storedUser` in `log-out` use `app-data` to notify other instances which update `iron-localstorage`.
 In turn, local storage is retrieved by the parent upon app initialization and the property is then sent to the child `log-out` via its `stored-user` attribute.

-Now we'll set up the JS to facilitate this:
+Here's the JS to facilitate our required `log-out` behavior:

 ```
 // log-out.html